pp4rs/2024-uzh-installation-guide/docs/python.md

 ```

 !!! tip "Updating the Conda Install"
     The above procedure will always install the latest available Miniforge distribution for your platform.
-If you want to update an existing installation, you can generally do that using the command `conda updade --all`, which updates all packages in a given environment (including conda itself).
+If you want to update an existing installation, you can generally do that using the command `conda update --all`, which updates all packages in a given environment (including conda itself).

 !!! tip "Python 2 vs Python 3"
     Python 2 and 3 are incompatible in syntax.
 If you had Python 2 previously installed on your machine, you might have seen `Python 2.x.x` above.
 In that case try typing